TropicalOxidane/GPCR_LigandClassify.py/README.md

 ========================================================

 * Go to: https://zhanggroup.org/GLASS/, and download the interactions_active.tsv, ligands.tsv, and targets.tsv files.
 * Save the files to a folder called: TSV_2; after having done so, they'll be ready to merge.

+** The following python libraries are required to run the model **

+* Python 3.13
+* Deepchem 1.x (requires RDKit)
+* Scikitlearn (For MLPClassifier)
+* Seaborn (For jointplot of XlogP and Molecular Weight)
+* TSNE (For visualization of high-dimensional data)